Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 - Disney’s Contemporary Resort has the shortest walkway to Magic Kingdom.
 You can leave your hotel room and be at the gates of Magic Kingdom in a matter of minutes!

-- In addition to the Magic Kingdom walkway, there is easy monorail access to both Magic Kingdom and the Transportation and Ticket Center (where you can change monorails to go to Epcot).
+- It has great monorail access.
+In addition to the Magic Kingdom walkway, there is easy monorail access to both Magic Kingdom and the Transportation and Ticket Center (where you can change monorails to go to Epcot).

-- The new Incredibles rooms look super fun!
+- The new Incredibles rooms look super fun and sleek!

-- The atrium area of the resort has a fun and busy feel.
+- The atrium area of the resort has a fun and busy vibe, and you really feel like you are in the middle of the magic.

 - Rooms with some of the best fireworks views.

-- Houses Chef Mickey’s and California Grill, if those are high dining priorities for you.
+- Chef Mickey’s and California Grill are here, which can be great if those are high dining priorities for you.

 Contemporary Resort Cons: